Posts

 Image

-One night, when I was sixteen years old, I was driving home from work.
-I had a part time job at McDonald’s in Somerset, PA.
+Content Warning: Suicidal Ideation One night, when I was sixteen years old, I was driving home from work.
+I had a part-time job at McDonald’s in Somerset, PA.
 My parents and I lived about twenty-five minutes away in a little coal mining town.
-From Somerset, there was a decline down one small mountainside and then up the side of another to reach Acosta.
-Not more than 200 people lived on the mountain at the time.
-All we had was a post office and little church.
-(Trigger Warning: Suicide) I hated my life, I hated it so much.
-I had already encountered so many painful things already.
-I didn’t see any point in living another day.
-As I started to descend the first mountain, I decided I would just not make the sharp turn ahead and hit the trees instead.
-What happened next, I have only told two other people.
-I saw the sharp curve ahead and I hit the gas pedal.
-I lifted my hands from the steering wheel and closed my eyes.
-This was it.
-I was finally going to be free from the p...
+From Somerset, there was a decline down one small mountainside and then up the side of another to reach Acosta, where I lived.
+It was a small town on top of the mountain with only a few streets, our church, and a post office.
+We had fewer than 200 people in Acosta, making it the smallest place I had ever lived.
+Post Office Church and Parsonage I hated my life, I hated it so much.
+I had already encountered so many painful things.
+I d...